NATURALISTIC OBSERVATIONS

 A strength of the overt method is that it is more ethical than the covert method, as the participants know their behaviour is being observed. it is possible to inform them in advance of the aims and thus obtain informed consent.
 This awareness of participation also allows participants to exercise their right to withdraw themselves or their data from the investigation before, during or after the observation is conducted.
 As a result, the reputation of psychological research as being ethical is protected.

 A drawback of using an overt style of observation is the possibility of investigator effects.
-A bias can occur whereby what the investigator does influences the participants' behaviour in a way that was not intended (e.g., body language or facial expressions).
-As a result, the participants may change their behaviour through demand characteristics and act according to their perception of the research aims.
+A bias can occur in which the investigator's actions influence participants' behaviour in ways not intended (e.g., body language or facial expressions).
+As a result, participants may change their behaviour in response to demand characteristics and act according to their perception of the research aims.
 Therefore, authentic and natural behaviour is not being observed, thus reducing the internal validity of the observation because it is overt.

 Here are some scenarios involving animals and babies where students need to decide whether covert or overt observation would be more suitable:

-In each scenario, students should weigh the benefits and drawbacks of both observation methods and consider factors like the potential influence of the observer’s presence on the subjects' behaviour, the naturalness of the environment, ethical considerations, and the study's goals.
+In each scenario, students should weigh the benefits and drawbacks of both observation methods and consider factors such as the potential influence of the observer’s presence on subjects' behaviour, the naturalness of the environment, ethical considerations, and the study's goals.
 The choice between covert and overt observation often hinges on balancing the need for authentic behaviour against ethical concerns and the practicalities of the research setting.

 1. Scenario: Researchers want to study the social interactions of a group of chimpanzees in a zoo enclosure.